bryankai/pixel-art-maker/README.md

 Here's a development workflow that we recommend you use.

 Done
-1. Fork and clone this repository.
+[x] Fork and clone this repository.
-1. Create a small, 2x2 grid canvas made up of white, square `div` tags with a border.
+[x] Create a small, 2x2 grid canvas made up of white, square `div` tags with a border.

-Doing
-1. Add an event listener to each `div` so when clicked the background turns red.
+[x] Add an event listener to each `div` so when clicked the background turns red.

-To Do
 [x] Create a small palette of two colors (e.g. red and blue) below the canvas using more `div` tags.
 -Need to fix error that I can't change a cell color if already painted.
   -Need to remove classes then add new one